aaron9000/F/README.md

-#F

-##Functional Programming Utilities for Unity3D
-F makes working with collections, objects, and dictionaries more pleasant.
-Transform data easily and spend less time converting between types.
-Write fewer loops and more lambdas.
-F is inspired by `ramda.js`.

-##Features
+# F
+A collection of utilities for transforming data.
+F uses C# reflection.
+Because of this, do not use F for anything performance-sensitive.
+Inspiration taken from `ramda.js`.

+## Features
 - Declarative syntax
 - Encourages the use of lambdas and LINQ
 - Shallow immutability
 - Makes repetitive data transformations easier

-##Add to Your Project
+## Add to Your Project
 Place `F.cs` in your Scripts folder.
 [Link to file](https://github.com/aaron9000/F/blob/master/Assets/F/F.cs)

-##Running the Tests
+## Running the Tests
 F's tests are written for Unity's testing framework.
-Open the project in the Unity3D editor to run them.
+Open the project in the editor to run them.

 `Window -> Editor Tests Runner -> Run All`

-##Functions
+## Functions
 - `Map`
 - `MapObject`
 - `MapDictionary`